temp-somelk/ekunazanu.dev.archive/content/about.md

 +++
 title = "About"
 indextitle = ""
-summary = "Hi!
-I am Anchit.
-I am a first year computer science undergraduate student currently studying at Manipal Institute of Technology, Bengaluru.
-I like math, statistics, and progressive rock." date = 2023-02-22T00:10:23+05:30 type = "other" categories = [""]
+summary = "Hi, I am Anchit Roy.
+I write stuff about math and computer science and stuff." date = 2023-02-22T00:10:23+05:30 type = "other" categories = [""]